Warren A. Grady

-Warren Albert Grady (March 3, 1924 – December 14, 2019) was an American judge and politician.
+Warren Albert Grady (March 3, 1924 – December 14, 2019) was an American lawyer, judge, and Republican politician from Ozaukee County, Wisconsin.
+He represented Ozaukee County for eight years in the Wisconsin State Assembly and later served 16 years as a Wisconsin circuit court judge.

 Biography

 Grady was born on March 3, 1924, in Port Washington, Wisconsin.
 He graduated from Port Washington High School in 1942.
 Grady also graduated from Northwestern University and the University of Wisconsin-Madison.
 Grady served in the United States Navy during World War II.
 He died on December 14, 2019, in Baraboo, Wisconsin.

 Career

 Grady was first elected to the Wisconsin State Assembly in 1952.
 He served as Majority Leader for the 1957 session.
 He was a Republican.
 Grady served as judge for Ozaukee County, Wisconsin from 1963 to 1995.